eblocker/eblocker-docs/TestEnvironment.md

     git clone https://github.com/eblocker/eblocker-bootstrap.git
     cd eblocker-bootstrap
-    mvn -Praspbian-buster-stage clean package
+    mvn -Praspbian-buster-test clean package

 Other profile options are:

-* `-Parmbian-buster-stage` for a Banana Pi M2+ board
+* `-Parmbian-buster-test` for a Banana Pi M2+ board
-* `-Pamd64-buster-stage` for the eBlocker VM
+* `-Pamd64-buster-test` for the eBlocker VM

 On the eBlocker, uninstall the bootstrap package: